YU000jp/Logseq-column-Layout/README.md

 ## How to
 ### Journals
  - If you use the reference function and write the timeline, it is also effective as a log.
- - Press 「cmd(win)」+「[alt」 at the same time to get the reference by mouse dragging.
+ - Press 「cmd(win)」+「alt」 at the same time to get the reference by mouse dragging.
  ![スクリーンショット 2022-10-14 0207412](https://user-images.githubusercontent.com/111847207/195662824-35aecadd-c404-42a8-82eb-54ffc628c321.png)
 ### Linked Reference
  - Suitable for [Logseq-Omnivore plugin](https://github.com/omnivore-app/logseq-omnivore).
 Omnivore is a webclipping tool that can be quoted to Logseq.